 Once daily insulin has quite a flat profile with regards to how it works.
 In other words, your diabetes has reached the point where your pancreas is no longer producing enough insulin to keep your diabetes under control but it still has enough function that a ‘mild insulin; (for lack of a better expression) controls it.

-The dose of insulin will be a good indicator of how much function is lost from the pancreas and how insulin resistant your body’s cells have become i.e. someone on 8 units has better function than someone on 44 units.
+The dose of insulin will be a good indicator of how much function is lost from the pancreas and how insulin resistant your body’s cells have become.
+For example, someone on 8 units has better function than someone on 44 units.

 However, because once daily long acting insulins such Levemir, Lantus, Abasaglar and/or Tresiba are quite flat in profile, it is quite easy to ‘out eat’ their action.
 This is highlighted in my rather awful diagram below.

-With such insulins, it is recommended to avoid eating large portions of carbohydrates at meal times or stacking various carbohydrate sources on top of each other e.g. dinner including rice, followed by fruit and a dessert.
+With such insulins, it is recommended to avoid eating large portions of carbohydrates at meal times.
+I would also recommend not stacking various carbohydrate sources on top of each other e.g. rice, followed by fruit and a dessert.
 This is will likely see a spike in your blood glucose levels as highlighted in the above diagram.

 Those on a long acting insulin may find eating little and often helps them with their blood glucose control but ultimately the healthy eating advice above will also add benefits.